 Wake Forest and other Communities - Students may secure remunerative work in Wake Forest and nearby cities and towns.
 Wake Forest is within 20 minutes driving distance of Raleigh and within 30 minutes of Durham.
-Many students and their spouses find employee students and their spouses find employment in these centers.
-In no instance can definite employment in the churches or in the adjacent communities be guaranteed by the Seminary.
+Many students and their spouses find employment in these centers.

+In no instance can definite employment in these centers. in the adjacent communities be guaranteed by the Seminary.